 Protocols that allow the creation, interpretation and modification of sentient rights in diverse circumstances.

 - Traplaws - Text by Darren Ryding

 One of the many baffling qualities of Tylansia's inconsistent legal system.
 Indeed, inconsistency is the sole purpose of their existence.

-- Universal Bill of Sentient Rights - Text by M. Alan Kazlev, with comments by John B
+- Universal Declaration of Sophont Rights - Text by M. Alan Kazlev, John B

-The Universal Bill of Sentient Rights is a carefully worded and fully interactive document that has remained the foundation stone for civilized galactic society ever since.
+The Universal Declaration of Sophont Rights is a carefully worded and fully interactive document that, whilst having been superseded, has remained the foundation for civilized galactic society.